Following up from yesterday’s post on Minimal Viable Product, I received some great feedback on just how the MVP has lost its way.

 A couple of classic warning signs are the use of multiple MVPs in a project, or using it interchangeably with a Proof of Concept (PoC).
 Neither of these get to the heart of the purpose of an MVP which is to deliver minimal functionality to the customer as soon as possible.

 A Proof of Concept is often just that – showing how something could work and often tied to a particular technology.
-Multiple, planned MVPs in delivery cadence makes no at all – either you have a product or you don’t.
+Multiple, planned MVPs in delivery cadence makes no sense at all – either you have a product or you don’t.
 If you’re trying out multiple MVPs then you’re trying out different products.

 Use of the MVP should be targeted on specific functionality and a specific product over a specific timeframe.
 Aim to deliver something that proves or disproves something for your customer.